 - She shares valuable product reviews.
 Reviews of products she deems healthy.
 For example, she has a review and giveaway up right now for The Marvelous Food Company cookies and cupcakes.
 Not something we want to eat that often, but when we do splurge, it’s nice to know that Tia has done the hard work for us!

 - Tia writes heartfelt posts that we all can understand.
-This one about how being glutened at a family event forever tainted her memories of time spent in a special spot with them really spoke to me.
+Her post about how being glutened at a family event forever tainted her memories of time spent in a special spot with them really spoke to me.
 The post also shares how she had slowly came to realize that certain symptoms meant she had been glutened.
 This info is important for others new to gluten free.
 The symptoms aren’t always obvious early on.
-It’s only when we remove gluten and keep it out that an accidental ingestion really gets our attention.
-And sadly, some folks never experience symptom from being glutened.
+It’s only when we remove gluten and keep it out that accidental ingestion really gets our attention.
+And sadly, some folks never experience symptoms from being glutened.

-- She has recently launched a new feature called Gluten Free News You Can Use.
+- She has recently launched a new feature called Gluten-Free News You Can Use.
 I love it!
 Now I can count on Tia to keep me up to date when I don’t have time to read all my favorite blogs.
-Her most recent roundup is here, and her next one should be up soon.

 - Tia is a great mom and shares some of her experiences with her adorable son, who she has long called The Little Man.
 Those experiences include being sure that he’s getting nourishing food and learning to like lots of foods.
 One thing that Tia likes to do with her son is simple craft activities, the kind that we all remember from childhood.
 She shares these fun and easy ideas at her other, newly launched site, Max and Mum Kids Activities.
 Yep, she revealed that The Little Man is named Max.
 On Max and Mum, she’s sharing activities that she and Max do together … ones that you can do with your child, too.
 And she’s not giving you step-by-step instructions in text, she has how-to videos on the activities.
 Even though all of the activities are very simple, it’s still nice to see the steps and the final results.
 The most recent activity she posted is How to Make a Jack-o-Lantern Mask.
 I for one adore anything Halloween and the fact that this craft uses a paper plate, a hole punch, markers, glue, and yarn takes me back.
 To my own youth, to making crafts with Son when he was a tyke, to teaching third grade (Halloween was a wonderful time for my class with carved and stuffed pumpkins, puppets shows, and more), and even teaching vacation Bible school.
 I’m also quite fond of Max and Mum’s paper bag puppets—for example, the elephant and the monkey.